-Take a look at the Business Documents & Paperwork sections within the FREE Guide to Registering. (links in Step 2 above).
-Working your way through this list will ensure you have everything required to support your application and in preparation for your pre-registration visit.
+Working your way through the documents listed in the FREE Registration Guides (links in Step 2 above) will ensure you have everything required to support your application and prepare for your pre-registration visit.

 It may seem like a huge list to get through but MindingKids has loads of templates that you can use to help get you started.
 Focus on the important documents first, the rest you can put together or add more detail to over time.

 See our Childminding Paperwork Start-Up Pack for all the essentials to help get you started:

 Step 5 – Prepare for your registration visit.

 Once you have completed your induction training and submitted your registration application you should begin to prepare for your registration visit.
 Think about what your inspector might ask you or whether you have any questions for them.